Arc-Computer/ATLAS/gkd_vs_grpo_blog_draft.md

 **Method 2: Self-Improvement with GRPO**

 In the second run, we trained the same `Qwen/Qwen2.5-7B-Instruct` model using our `GRPOTrainer` on the identical MetaMathQA split.
 In this scenario, there is no teacher model.
 The student model learns from a sparse, binary reward signal: it receives a `+1.0` reward only if its final calculated answer is correct, and `0.0` otherwise.
 This setup tests the model's ability to improve by exploring on its own, guided only by the final outcome.
+We exported the same MetaMathQA prompts into Atlas's GRPO dataset schema so the reward function could normalize answers exactly as the distillation evaluator does.

 For evaluation, we measured task performance as the pass rate on a held-out test set of 1,000 problems, and we tracked compute efficiency by the total GPU hours required to reach peak performance.